 The University of California, Riverside conducted a study examining marital status and suicide within the previously completed National Longitudinal Mortality Study and found that divorced men and women are at a higher risk of suicide than married men and women.
 Divorced and separated persons were over twice as likely, in comparison to married persons.
 More specifically, the risk of suicide among divorced men was over twice as likely as that of married men, whereas in women, there was no statistical difference in married and divorced women.

 There are several possible reasons as to why divorced male suicide rates are so high.
-Sociology professors at the University of California and their research suggest that many stem from the separation between father and child.
+Sociology professors at the University of California and their research suggest that much of it stems from the separation between father and child.
 In cases involving custody dispute, the courts are often ready to grant custody to the mother, due to an assumption that the bond between mother and child is stronger than that of a father and child.
-In the minds of those fathers, they’ve not only lost their marriage, but also their children and any assets or property that was divided during the proceedings.
+In the minds of those fathers, they have not only lost their marriage, but also their children and any assets or property that was divided during the proceedings.

 Between the feelings directed toward the ex-spouse and the ones directed at the courts that granted her custody, bitterness, anxiety, depression, reduced self-esteem, and a general sense that life “is not worth living” can manifest, creating a dangerous and fatal situation.